 There are so many fantastic friends to meet at Birdworld!
-Our farm is home to everything fluffy and furry from guinea pigs and rabbits to donkeys, ponies and even reindeer.
-And in our aquarium we have crocodiles, piranha and seahorses as well as lots of unusual marine species.
+Our farm is home to everything fluffy and furry from guinea pigs and rabbits to goats, sheep and even reindeer.
 Find out more about our residents, from how they live both in the wild and here at the park to what they like for breakfast!

 Penguins are everyone’s favourite and, resembling old men in dinner jackets they never fail to raise a smile!
 There are 17 species of penguin throughout the world, all of which are found in the southern hemisphere, with the most southerly species in the Antarctic and the most northerly, as high up as the equator.

 Here at Birdworld you will find two species and feeding takes place twice a day.
 Many of our visitors enjoy the added excitement of actually joining the bird keepers to serve up their fishy meals as part of one of the Birdworld experiences!

 The Humboldt Penguins have been a popular feature at Birdworld ever since Johnny Morris officially opened Penguin Island in 1982.
 Since that time Birdworld has had huge success in breeding the species with over 300 young birds both establishing and increasing other colonies right around the world.

 Humboldt penguins come from the coastal regions of Chile and Peru and their name originates from the cold ocean currents called the Humboldt straights.
 Many people associate penguins with icy, snow covered landscapes but these penguins, as with many of the 17 penguin species, thrive in a hot climate, which suits them well as long as they have cold waters nearby in which to fish.